 (g) Coordinated emergency mental health services for persons who are experiencing a mental health crisis or who are in a situation likely to turn into a mental health crisis if support is not provided.
-Services are provided by a program certified by the department of health services under s.
-DHS 34.03 and provided in accordance with subch.
+Services are provided by a program compliant with s.
+DHS 34.22, certified by the department of health services under s.
+DHS 34.03, and provided in accordance with subch.
 III of ch.
 DHS 34 for the period of time the person is experiencing a mental health crisis until the person is stabilized or referred to other providers for stabilization.
 Certified emergency mental health service plans shall provide timely notice to third-party payors to facilitate coordination of services for persons who are experiencing or are in a situation likely to turn into a mental health crisis.

 (4) OUT-OF-STATE SERVICES AND PROGRAMS.
-An insurer may comply with sub.
-(3) (a) to (e) by providing coverage for services and programs that are substantially similar to those specified in sub.
-(3) (a) to (e), if the provider is in compliance with similar requirements of the state in which the provider is located.
+An insurer offering a group and blanket disability plan or exempt group health benefit plans and self-insured governmental plans may comply with sub.
+(3) (a) to (g) by providing coverage for services and programs that are substantially similar to those specified in sub.
+(3) (a) to (g), if the provider is in compliance with similar requirements of the state in which the provider is located.